Last Updated: October 30, 2024

 Early Life

-Bobby Bonilla was born on April 9th of 1963 in The Bronx, New York.
+Bobby Bonilla was born on April 9th, 1963, in The Bronx, New York.
 He grew up playing baseball at high school before graduating in the early 80s.
 After leaving high school, he went unpicked during the 1981 Major League Baseball draft, which prompted him to attend the New York Institute of Technology in the hopes of obtaining a computer science degree.
 However, he was eventually spotted by the Pittsburgh Pirates after just one semester, and he worked his way through the team's farm system.

 Success

 Bobby's career threatened to come to an abrupt end in 1985 when he broke his right leg during training.
 However, the Chicago White Sox picked him up a year later, and he made his major league debut not long afterward.
 The Pirates, seeing his potential, then reacquired him later in the year.
 Although Bonilla started as a third baseman, a number of errors resulted in him being moved to right field.
-Combining with stars like Barry Bonds and Andy Van Slyke, Bobby helped the Pirates become quite successful, and the team won a number of National League East Division titles.
+Combined with stars like Barry Bonds and Andy Van Slyke, Bobby helped the Pirates become quite successful, and the team won a number of National League East Division titles.

 During this time, he also became one of the league's leading batters, winning a number of Silver Slugger Awards and leading the league in a number of statistics.